-- They enter the names of the activities and the schedules to be used in the two left columns of Worksheet 5. - In column (a), they enter the total loss for each activity.
+- They enter the name of each activity and the schedule to be used in the two left columns of Worksheet 5. - In column (a), they enter the total loss for each activity.
 This includes the current year loss plus the prior year unallowed loss.
 They find these amounts by adding columns (b) and (c) on Worksheets 1 and 2. - In column (b), they enter the unallowed loss for each activity already figured in Worksheet 4, column (c).
-They must save this information to use next year in figuring their passive losses. - In column (c), they figure their allowed losses for 2000 by subtracting their unallowed losses, column (b), from their total losses, column (a).
+They must save this information to use next year in figuring their passive losses. - In column (c), they figure their allowed losses for 2001 by subtracting their unallowed losses, column (b), from their total losses, column (a).
 These allowed losses are entered on the appropriate schedules.